emjakobsen1/artist-network-prototype/README.md

-Fetches an artist and their top tracks from the sspotify API, and constructs a graph by performing BFS on the featured artists of these.
+Fetches an artist and their top tracks from the spotify API, and constructs a graph by performing BFS on the featured artists of these.
 Nodes: artists.
 Edge: Collaboration between artists, If they are featured on the same track.
 Edge color, light grey to black, is spotify's popularity score for the track.

-python fetchSpotifyData.py
+'''python fetchSpotifyData.py'''

 Fetches info from artists and whom they have collaborated with.
 More details, but no graphs or visualizations. python fetchSpotifyData2.py